-I am posting this small tid-bit here because I am tired of saying the same thing again and again to various people….apologies to all my regular readers who are unexpectedly faced with a self-help sorta post!
+I am posting this small tidbit here because I am tired of saying the same thing again and again to various people.
+Apologies to all my regular readers who are unexpectedly faced with a self-help sort of post!

-During my not-so long and not-so illustrious career, I have faced the pleasures and the pitfalls of working with a few people who are generally considered “difficult” to deal with.
+Throughout my not-so-long and not-so-illustrious career, I have encountered the challenges and rewards of working with a few individuals who are generally considered “difficult” to deal with.

 I thought about it for some time, and here is a list of things that I did that I think helped me handle messy situations:

-• Didn’t take things personally.
-Difficult people have difficulty dealing with feelings, and situations.
+- Didn’t take things personally.
+Difficult people often struggle to cope with their emotions and manage challenging situations.
 At first, I used to get angry.
-But, then I realized that a lot of times that it was just a fear of loss of control that they were struggling to deal with.
+But then I realized that a lot of times, it was just a fear of loss of control that they were struggling to deal with.

-• Worked extra hard.
+- Worked extra hard.
 This was a no-brainer.
-I used to work doubly hard just so that I would not get put on the defensive early on itself.
+I used to work doubly hard just so that I would not get put on the defensive early on.

-So, you see it is not too difficult after all 🙂
+So, you see it’s not too difficult after all 😊

 Happy Diwali to you all!